kkestell/ara/README.md

 One way to get a quick feel for a language’s style is to see what words it reserves.
 Here’s what Ara has:

 ```
-as break continue elif else extern fn for if null return struct var while
+if elif else while break continue return var fn class for struct as extern null
 ```

 ## Identifiers